Mega-firm Dentons tops the global charts for lawyer headcount and continues to export its “incredibly purple brand” around the world.

 Dentons around the world

 Wherever you head if you travel the world – be it Cape Town, Miami or, er, Milton Keynes – you're likely to stumble across a Dentons office.
 The firm's reach currently extends across 57 countries and over 150 locations, making it the biggest law firm on the planet by headcount.
 Read on for a closer look at Dentons' presence around the world.

 Grow and grow some more

-Dentons' staggering office count is largely down to a series of major mergers (or 'combinations' as Dentons calls them) which have pulled together what were ten years ago six different big international firms into one big one.
+Dentons' staggering office count is largely down to a series of major mergers (or 'combinations' as Dentons calls them) which have pulled together what ten years ago were six different big international firms into a single big one.

 First up, in 2010 international City firm Denton Wilde Sapte merged with Americans Sonnenschein Nath & Rosenthal to form SNR Denton; then there was the three-way tie-up between SNR Denton, Fraser Milner Casgrain (FMC) of Canada and Europe's Salans in November 2012.

 The merger with Chicago-headquartered Sonnenschein granted Dentons significantly greater geographical coverage, particularly in the US: 12 of Sonnenschein's 13 offices were in the States, and comprised major locales like New York, DC, San Francisco and LA.
 The combination created a firm with around 1,400 lawyers and 16 offices, making it a top 30 global firm in terms of headcount.

 The love-in with FMC and Salans expanded Dentons' global reach even further.
 FMC was one of Canada's most prominent firms, with 500-plus lawyers working across offices in Montreal, Ottawa, Toronto, Edmonton, Calgary and Vancouver.
 Salans, meanwhile, was a Europe-focused firm headquartered in Paris which had 20 bases across 17 countries.